FoamScience/CPL_FoamExtend/README.md

 ======================================

 - The image is MPI-ready and you can use it on a Docker Swarm (or `docker-machine`) to spawn a cluster of containers.
-- The default user is named `openfoam` with UID 1001 (Take a look at the `Dockerfile` for more info)
+- The default user is named `openfoam` with UID 1001 (Take a look at the `DockerFiles/01-fe4-mpich-cpl.Dockerfile` for more info)
 - `/cpl-library` is where the source code of the CPL library
-- `~/foam` holds the patched Foam-Extend installation
+- `~/foam/foam-extend-5.0/` holds the patched Foam-Extend installation
 - `~/lammps` holds the patched LAMMPS installation